 A drug bust gone bad leaves David (Bruce Willis, Die Hard) wounded and partner Cal (Swen Temmel, Breach, Boss Level) in pursuit of Violet (Kate Katzman, Walt Before Mickey) and her boyfriend (Zack Ward, Z Nation, Blood Lake: Attack of the Killer Lampreys) who is listed as Jean in the credits and Mickey on IMDB.
 A pursuit that ends at a farm belonging to Eric (Chad Michael Murray, Riverdale, Camp Cold Brook) a disturbed veteran who recently lost his family in a car accident.

 Eric and Cal are forced to put up with each other in order to survive.
 That’s complicated by the arrival of the rest of the gang.
 David also arrives, but it’s as their captive.
-Can they rescue him and get out alive before the gang’s big boss Michael (Kristos Andrews, The Bay) arrives?
+Can they rescue him and get out alive before the gang’s big boss Michael (Kristos Andrews, Battle for Pandora, The Bay) arrives?